-Celebrity Deaths December 2016: Carrie Fisher Doesn’t Want To Be Remembered For Her ‘Star Wars’ Slave Costume
+Celebrity Deaths December, 2016: Carrie Fisher Doesn’t Want To Be Remembered For Her ‘Star Wars’ Slave Costume

 After a scene she would say, “Hey, how they doin’?
 The hooters in place?”

-Fisher, who tragically became another inclusion to celebrity deaths in December 2016, also said that appearing on film almost naked wasn’t something she was entirely comfortable with.
+Fisher, who tragically became another member of the celebrity deaths in December, 2016, also said that appearing on film almost naked wasn’t something she was entirely comfortable with.

 She told NPR in November that she felt nervous the first time George Lucas brought the outfit to her.

-Fisher said that not only was appearing almost naked such an embarrassing moment for her but trying to make sure that there weren’t any creases on her body made it even harder for her to like the slave costume.
+Fisher said that not only was appearing almost naked such an embarrassing moment for her, but trying to make sure that there weren’t any creases on her body made it even harder for her to like the slave costume.

-But despite all of that she was able to weather the storm and even enjoy the experience because in the end she got to kill Jabba the Hut with her costume.
+But despite all of that, she was able to weather the storm and even enjoy the experience because in the end she got to kill Jabba the Hut with her costume.

-Fisher’s inclusion to celebrity deaths in December 2016 is a tragedy for a lot of people but the late actress was able to share some of her wisdom before she died and one of the things she passed on to another actress who recently joined the Star Wars saga has something to do with costumes as well.
+Fisher’s inclusion to celebrity deaths in December, 2016, is a tragic loss for a lot of people, but the late actress was able to share some of her wisdom before she died, and one of the things she passed on to another actress, who recently joined the Star Wars saga, has something to do with costumes as well.

 Fisher told Daisy Ridley, who plays Rey in The Force Awakens, not to be “a slave” like she was during her time as Princess Leia.

-Fisher not only hated her costume for its cumbersome features but she also hated how it pigeonholed her into a sexual character for men to drool over, which she didn’t want Ridley to succumb to.
+Fisher not only hated her costume for its cumbersome features, but she also hated how it pigeonholed her into a sexual character for men to drool over, which she didn’t want Ridley to succumb to.

-[Featured image by Andy Kropa/Invision/AP Images]
+[Featured Image by Andy Kropa/Invision/AP Images]